Simon Ourian: Career

-Coolaser

-Ourian developed the Coolaser technology, and it has been used by celebrities such as Olivia Culpo and Kim Kardashian.
+Ourian developed the Coolaser technology, and it has been used by Olivia Culpo and Kim Kardashian.
 It involves cooling the treatment area with a special device that emits a series of light pulses across the surface of the skin to stimulate cell repair and collagen growth.

-Celebrity clients

 Ourian is the doctor for the entire Kardashian-Jenner clan.
 He gained popularity when Kim Kardashian acknowledged him as her cosmetic dermatologist.
 Ourian has performed several procedures on her sister Kylie Jenner.
 He has also worked on Malika Haqq, Brandi Maxiell, Miss Colombia, Meghan James, Lady Gaga, beauty YouTuber Nikkie, and Lisa Vanderpump.

-Legal Issues

-Ourian has been wrongly accused of gross negligence, false advertising, and inadequate record keeping.
-All such accusations are wholly without merit and have proven to be false.